postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Parsing response body data

-In order to carry out assertions on your responses, you will first need to parse the data into a JavaScript object that your assertions can use.
+To carry out assertions on your responses, you will first need to parse the data into a JavaScript object that your assertions can use.

 To parse JSON data, use the following syntax: